oauthstuff/draft-oauth-par/main.md

-to push the payload of an authorization request directly to the authorization server in exchange for a request URI value, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user-agent.
+to push the payload of an authorization request directly to the authorization server in exchange for a request URI value, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user agent.

-In OAuth [@!RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
+In OAuth [@!RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user agent.
 This is simple but also yields challenges:

 * There is no cryptographic integrity and authenticity protection.
 An attacker could, for example, modify the scope of access requested or swap the context of a payment transaction by changing scope values.
 Although protocol facilities exist to enable clients or users to detect some such changes, preventing modifications early in the process is a more robust solution.
 * There is no mechanism to ensure confidentiality of the request parameters.
-Although HTTPS is required for the authorization endpoint, the request data passes through the user-agent in the clear and query string data can inadvertently leak to web server logs and to other sites via referer.
+Although HTTPS is required for the authorization endpoint, the request data passes through the user agent in the clear and query string data can inadvertently leak to web server logs and to other sites via referer.
 The impact of such leakage can be significant, if personally identifiable information or other regulated data is sent in the authorization request (which might well be the case in identity, open banking, and similar scenarios).
 * Authorization request URLs can become quite large, especially in scenarios requiring fine-grained authorization data, which might cause errors in request processing.

 JWT Secured Authorization Request (JAR) [@!I-D.ietf-oauth-jwsreq] provides solutions for the security challenges by allowing OAuth clients to wrap authorization request parameters in a request object, which is a signed and optionally encrypted JSON Web Token (JWT) [@RFC7519].
 In order to cope with the size restrictions, JAR introduces the `request_uri` parameter that allows clients to send a reference to a request object instead of the request object itself.